 All compensation information is in U.S. Dollars.
 Note that not all numbers add to 100% due to rounding and because some apparently anomalous respondent data was filtered out.

-Salaries again in 2016 have two main peaks, one at around 60,000, and one around 150,000.
-Higher salaries tended to be correlated with descriptions such as “management” or “Audio Director.”
+Salaries again in 2019 have two main peaks, one at around 60,000, and one around 125,000.
+Higher salaries tended to be correlated with descriptions such as “Management” or “Audio Director” and are more likely to be from US based employees.

 Annual Income vs Experience for Salaried Employees